SteveKoutsodontis/Team-Profile-Generator/README.md

 To install packages dependencies in package.json, open a console in the correct directory and enter: >npm install

 ## Usage
-To run this application, open a console in the correct directory and enter: >node index (or) >npm start
+To run this application, open a console in the correct directory and enter: >node index

 ## Screen Shots